Why RBI must not raise interest rates despite inflation

 Investment would exceed domestic savings.
 This excess demand would push up prices, induce larger imports and widen the current account deficit.
 The way out of this macroeconomic imbalance is, indeed, to increase the rate of interest, so that some demand is taken out of the system.

 The options are different when inflation stems from supply shocks.
-The price of oil is high because the oil producers’ cartel, OPEC, plus Russia plus the US (which has successfully avoided being clubbed with the others, but that is just good PR – it is the world’s biggest producer of oil after the shale revolution and could increase production if it wanted to) have resisted calls to boost supply.
+The price of oil is high because the oil producers’ cartel, Opec, plus Russia plus the US (the US has successfully avoided being clubbed with the others, but that is just good PR—it is the world’s biggest producer of oil after the shale revolution and could increase production if it wanted to).

 The Russians are letting high gas prices repair their damaged fisc, apart from using them to wallop any opposition to the Nord Stream II pipeline that would bring gas from Russia to Germany skirting the traditional route via Ukraine.

-Note: (An earlier version mentioned an incorrect period while referring to growth.
-This version has been modified to reflect the correct year and has a new line at the beginning.)